 - Release Date: November 25, 1999

-Why It's Worth Playing: This wasn’t just a cash-in anime tie-in—it was a lovingly crafted, high-energy fighter that perfectly captured the eccentric charm, dramatic battles, and stylish attitude of the JoJo’s Bizarre Adventure universe.
+Why It's Worth Playing: Because it’s one of the few fighters that truly feels like a manga come to life.
+JoJo’s Bizarre Adventure is a cult classic for a reason: it’s stylish, inventive, and unapologetically weird.
+It was a lovingly crafted, high-energy fighter that perfectly captured the eccentric charm, dramatic battles, and stylish attitude of the JoJo’s Bizarre Adventure universe.

 Fighting Vipers 2